| IMPORTANT WARNING

 What should I do IF I FORGET to take a dose?

-Skip the missed dose and continue your regular dosing schedule.
+If you miss a dose of exenatide immediate-release injection (Byetta®), skip the missed dose and continue your regular dosing schedule.
 Do not inject a double dose to make up for a missed one.

 What SIDE EFFECTS can this medicine cause?